A

 R

 Research Assistant (graduate student).
-Could also be Research Administrator or Research Administration
+"RA" may also refer to Research Administration or Research Administrator.

 Reasonable Costs